mdrakibulislam-zero/PythonSystemInformation/README.md

 ## Usage:
 - First of all you need to install all required packages.
 - Then run the SystemInformation.py file.
 - You're done!
-Enjoy the system information finder.
+Enjoy the system information finder program.

 ## Tutorial: